 The Produce Safety Task Force was formed at the end of 2006 after outbreaks of E. coli in California spinach impacted New Jersey growers.
-The Task Force's charge is to assist growers of fruits and vegetables in the state enact new food-safety protocols.
-The emphasis is on making small, family farms effective on food safety issues and ensure safe produce in the market for the consumer.
+With the creation of the federal Food Safety Modernization Act (FSMA) in 2011, the Task Force’s focus has become more about making sure that those farmers and food handlers covered by FSMA can comply with the law.
+The Task Force continues to seek ways to assist growers of fruits and vegetables in the state as they enact new food-safety protocols.
+The emphasis is on ensuring safe produce in the marketplace for the consumer.

 - Examine food-safety protocols existing on New Jersey farms to determine their effectiveness in preventing food-borne illnesses, and recommend ways to strengthen those measures.